Do Dogs Need Sunscreen? – Is Sunscreen Safe for Dogs?

 Guidelines When Swimming With Your Dog in the Ocean

-- If you are unsure if your dog can swim make sure he/she is wearing a life vest and is always supervised.
+- If you are unsure if your dog can swim make sure he/she is wearing a life vest and is supervised.

 Open Beach Area